-- Potential applicants may request the application form from the Nevada Governor's Office of Energy (GOE) by sending an e-mail to email@example.com the subject line of “Application Request”
+- Potential applicants may request the application form from the Nevada Governor's Office of Energy (GOE) by sending an e-mail to email@example.com in the subject line of “Application Request”

 and providing a short description of the project.